floooh/chips/README.md

 - programmable via chip-pin bitmask
 - separate tick function called from CPU tick callback, returns true when a new audio sample is ready
-- NOT IMPLEMENTED/TODO:
-    - the envelope generator (hard to validate since it was hardly used)

 ### MC6845 (chips/mc6845.h)